vglug/calibre-web/CONTRIBUTING.md

 If you are having **Basic Installation Problems** with python or its dependencies, please consider using your favorite search engine to find a solution.
 In case you can't find a solution, we are happy to help you.

-We can offer only very limited support regarding configuration of **Reverse-Proxy Installations**, **OPDS-Reader** or other programs in combination with Calibre-Web.
+We can offer only very limited support regarding configuration of **Reverse-Proxy Installations**, **OPDS-Reader** or other programs in combination with Get My Ebooks Web.

 ### **Translation**